rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 - **Crítico:** 20/3x
 ___

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
-Make a ranged spell attack against that creature.
-On a hit, the target takes 1d12 lightning damage, and on the end of each of your turns for the duration, you deal 1d12 lightning damage to the target automatically.
-The spell ends if the target is ever outside the spell’s range or if it has total cover from you.

-- **+2PM:** increase the initial damage by +1d12.{{pageNumber,auto}}
+- **cost:** description.{{pageNumber,auto}}
 \page

 ### Zephyr Strike